clareahnem/express-projects-api/README.md

+# Projects API
+This is an API created for my personal use which can be used to store, retrieve and update the list of my coding projects.
+It uses express.js and a local MySQL database.

+---

-# How to create an express project
+## How to create an express project
 - create a node package manager with command `npm init` on a new folder
     - you should see a series of prompts to add your project name, git repository...etc
 - install express onto your project `npm i express`